 In California two projects have been approved under the Two Chiefs' Joint Landscape Restoration Partnership – the Healthy Forest EQIP Initiative for Middle Klamath River Communities and the Healthy Forest EQIP Initiative for San Bernardino Mountains.
 Please visit the Two Chiefs' Joint Landscape Restoration Partnership webpage for more information.

-Water Quality Fund Pools
+National Water Quality Initiative Fund Pools

 Working Lands for Wildlife Fund Pools

 Working Lands for Wildlife (WLFW) is a partnership that leverages capabilities and resources, targets assistance where it is most needed, cooperatively engages state and local partners, and works collaboratively with agricultural producers, forest land managers, and Tribes.
 NRCS and the U.S. Fish and Wildlife Service (FWS) have selected at-risk species whose decline can be reversed given sufficient resources and landowner participation.
 In California two fund pools can provide financial assistance opportunities to agricultural operations for Sage Grouse and for the Southwestern Willow Flycatcher.
 Please visit one of the following links for more information.